Rosevear/MLTemplate/VEEProtoRepo/README.md

 See https://confluence.harrissmartworks.com/display/RD/Project+Notes%3A+VEE+Exception+Automation for more detail.

 ########## Dependency installation ########

+It is possible to install dependencies via the use of an environment file (in .yml format) which captures the relevant conda and pip dependencies.

-conda env create -f VEE.yml
+conda env create -f conda.yml

 #########Setting up an ML development environment with Anaconda#########